jeremiahsb/abogen/README.md

 <<CHAPTER_MARKER:Main Content>>
 Here's another part...
 ```
-When you process the text file, abogen will detect these markers automatically and ask if you want to save each chapter separately and create a merged version.
+When you process the text file, Abogen will detect these markers automatically and ask if you want to save each chapter separately and create a merged version.

 ![Abogen Chapter Marker](https://raw.githubusercontent.com/denizsafak/abogen/refs/heads/main/demo/chapter_marker.png)